StrangeBeeCorp/docs/docs/thehive/administration/misp-integration/add-a-misp-server.md

     **- Purpose**

-    The purpose of this connection: *Import only*, *Export only*, or both, *Import & Export*.
+    The purpose of this connection: *Import only*, *Export only*, or *Import and export*.

-6. {!includes/proxy-settings.md!}
+7. {!includes/proxy-settings.md!}

-7. {!includes/certificate-authority.md!}
+8. {!includes/certificate-authority.md!}

-8. {!includes/host-name-verification.md!}
+9. {!includes/host-name-verification.md!}

-9. In the **Advanced settings** section, enter the following information:
+10. In the **Advanced settings** section, enter the following information:

     **- Choose the filter on TheHive organizations**